-Mr. Ledgett, age 63, is a private consultant.
+Mr. Ledgett, age 64, is a private consultant.
 He served as Deputy Director and Chief Operating Officer of the National Security Agency ("NSA"), the largest intelligence organization in the U.S., from January 2014 until his retirement in April 2017, and worked for the NSA for 29 years.
-Mr. Ledgett is a Senior Visiting Fellow at The MITRE Corporation, a member of the U.S. Naval Academy's Cyber Board of Advisors, the Institute for Defense Analyses, as well as the National Infrastructure Advisory Council.
+Mr. Ledgett is a Senior Visiting Fellow at The MITRE Corporation, a trustee of the Institute for Defense Analyses, a member of the National Infrastructure Advisory Council, a member of a cyber advisory board of Beazley PLC, as well as a director of Elbit Systems of America.
 He has served as an instructor and course developer at the National Cryptologic School within the NSA in Washington, D.C. and as an adjunct faculty member at the National Intelligence University in Washington, D.C.
-Mr. Ledgett is a member of the Risk Committee of M&T. He is also a director of M&T Bank and a member of its Executive and Risk Committees.
+Mr. Ledgett is a member of the Risk Committee of M&T. He is also a director of M&T's subsidiary, M&T Bank, and a member of its Executive and Risk Committees.